-You maybe don’t spend as much time on an effective recruiting strategy.
+Maybe you don’t spend enough time on an effective recruiting strategy.
 Yet finding and keeping the right employees (like experienced accountants) can be just as important as anything else you do, for a couple reasons.

 One, turnover costs money.
 Two, you need expertise in certain administrative areas to avoid risk.
 City, state and federal regulations are many, varied and complicated.
 Failure to comply with laws and regulations regarding employment practices and business operations can be expensive.
 Simply put, you need the expertise in place to stay in compliance.

 Informed, intelligent strategic decisions require an accurate picture of your entire organization.
 They also require time.